iMovR Cadence Express Standing Desk Converter Review

 Users up to 6'1" tall.
 Taller users should consider the original Cadence (up to 6'5" tall users).

 Standard Shipping of $69 in the Lower 48 states.
-Contact iMovR for shipping rates to AK, HI, or Canada.
+See iMovR.com for shipping rates to AK, HI, or Canada.

 Ships within 5-7 days of order.
 Add up to 5 business days for freight delivery anywhere in the continental US.

 On single-LCD version, total weight with keyboard and mouse should not exceed 24.5 lbs.

 On dual-LCD version, up to 24" monitors can be used